Ayushwya/pizza_hut_analysis_SQL/README.md

 # pizza_hut_analysis_SQL

 This is a SQL project

-get yourself a perfect pizza from pizzahut :)
+Get yourself a perfect pizza from pizzahut :)